A quick peek at Snowflake’s IPO filing – TechCrunch

 - Six months ending July 31, 2020: 61.6%

 Et voilà !
 Just like we expected, improving gross margins over time.
-Recall that the higher (stronger) a company’s gross margins are, the more if its revenue it gets to keep to cover its operating costs.
+Recall that the higher (stronger) a company’s gross margins are, the more of its revenue it gets to keep to cover its operating costs.
 Which is, notably, where the Snowflake story goes from super-exciting to slightly harrowing.

 Let’s talk losses.